-Based on the analysis of the 2018-2019 results, in 2019-2020, the faculty will provide several PRAXIS preparation resources and learning opportunities for all students.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty will provide several PRAXIS preparation resources and learning opportunities for all students.